david-asher/electron-firebase/docs/fbstorage.js.md

 <a name="exp_module_fbstorage--fileStore+delete"></a>

 ### fileStore#delete(filepath) ⇒ <code>null</code> \| <code>string</code> ⏏
+Delete the file from Google Cloud Storage for Firebase and remove the file's record from Cloud Firestore

 **Kind**: Exported function
 **Returns**: <code>null</code> \| <code>string</code> - - empty response unless there is an error